You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Limitations of Use: Safety and efficacy of LUPKYNIS have not been established in combination with cyclophosphamide.
 Use of LUPKYNIS is not recommended in this situation.

-LUPKYNIS Dosing Fits Your Patient’s Life
+LUPKYNIS Oral Dosing Fits Your Patient’s Day

 LUPKYNIS packaging